The Sink: A Sleep Aid: Critical reception

 "The Sink: A Sleep Aid" was generally critically acclaimed.
 The Stylist described it as a "wonderfully weird genre-bending delight," and The Week noted the quality of the sound design.
 The Guardian reviewed the show multiple times, describing it as "deliciously bizarre" and "brilliantly unsettling", praising the "dreamlike quality" of the prose and the voice acting acumen of the narrator (Alice Lowe).
 The podcast has also been reviewed by SFX magazine, the Simplecast official blog, and The Cambridge Geek.

-The series was nominated in the category of "Best Podcast or Online Audio Drama" in the 2021 BBC Audio Drama Awards and was ranked #14 in the "20 Best Podcasts of 2020" by The Guardian.
+The series was nominated for the 2021 BBC Audio Drama Award for "Best Podcast or Online Audio Drama". and was ranked No. 14 in the "20 Best Podcasts of 2020" by The Guardian.